PsyProtocol/psy-sdk/psy_compiler/docs/src/setup_your_ide.md

 Then click Save.

-### 🧠 Step 3: Configure the Language Server of QED language
+### 🧠 Step 3: Configure the Language Server of Psy language

 Open `Settings > Languages && Frameworks > Language Servers`, we need to add a new configuration, click the plus sign ➕, there are three tabs in the new interface: **Server**, **Mapping** and **Configuration**.